 Olives & Us

-The Hoyles family have been farming in The Fens for over 250 years, growing a range of crops on the naturally fertile reclaimed silt soils.
-Around 100 years ago the farm was supplying the major city wholesale markets with apples & pears, daffodil & tulip stems, potatoes, and local merchants with oats, wheat and mustard seed.
+For over 250 years the Hoyles family have been farming in the Lincolnshire Fens, growing a range of crops on the naturally fertile reclaimed silt soils.
+We once supplied the major city wholesale markets with apples & pears, daffodil & tulip stems, potatoes, and local merchants with oats, wheat and mustard seed.

-Today the family grows a range of fresh vegetables including potatoes and peas for local co-operatives for the supermarkets, and also sugarbeet for Silver Spoon British Sugar, wheat seed, and are still growing mustard seed for Colman’s (Unilever) five generations later.
-The olive project will take us back to fruit tree crop production for the first time since 1923.
+Today the family grows a range of fresh vegetables including potatoes and peas for local co-operatives for the supermarkets, and also sugarbeet for Silver Spoon British Sugar, wheat seed, and are still growing mustard seed for Colman’s five generations later.
+Our olive grove marks a new chapter, and fruit tree farming returns to our land for the first time since 1923.
+It is the UK’s first commercial olive grove and the most northern commercial olive grove in the world.

-The idea of UK olive production for olive oil started in 2019, and has been developing ever since.
-We have been looking at the most suitable olive tree varieties across Europe, gaining an understanding of how olive trees grow and develop, and looking into the commercial feasibility and market opportunities of manufacturing and marketing our own olive oil.
+The idea of producing UK olive oil began in 2019.
+We have spent the years since assessing the most suitable olive tree varieties across Europe, studying how olive trees grow and develop, and testing the commercial potential of making, bottling and selling our own English Olive Oil.

-Time will tell us how successful The English Olive Co will be, but we will continue to give the olive trees the best chance of growing and yielding olives that we can, being cared for by a brilliant team on the farm, advise from local and overseas colleagues, and using technology with precision farming techniques.
-With a little bit of luck, we are hopeful that our first small batch of English olive oil will be available to market in 2026/27.
+Time will tell us how successful The English Olive Co will be, but we will continue to give the olive trees the best chance of growing and yielding olives that we can.
+Cared for by a brilliant team on the farm, advise from local and overseas colleagues, and using technology with precision farming techniques.

 Health